Jorge Posada: 2007–2010

 Posada hit the first regular-season home run in the new Yankee Stadium on April 16, 2009, against Cliff Lee of the Cleveland Indians.
-During a game against the Toronto Blue Jays on September 15, 2009, Posada took exception to a pitch that was thrown behind him by Jesse Carlson.
+During a game against the Toronto Blue Jays in September, Posada took exception to a pitch that was thrown behind him by Jesse Carlson.
 Posada walked and later scored on an RBI single by Brett Gardner.
 After Posada crossed home plate, he bumped into Carlson and was then ejected after taunting Carlson.
 Posada then charged at Carlson, igniting a bench-clearing brawl.
 Posada and Carlson were each suspended for three games for their roles in the brawl.
 Posada finished the 2009 season with a .285 batting average, 22 home runs, and 81 RBIs.
 During the 2009 postseason, Posada had a .276 batting average and two home runs.
 The Yankees won the 2009 World Series against the Philadelphia Phillies.

 In an interleague series against the Houston Astros in June 2010, Posada became the first Yankee since Bill Dickey in 1937 to hit a grand slam in back-to-back games.
-On July 23, 2010, Posada recorded his 1,000th career RBI against the Kansas City Royals.
+In July, Posada recorded his 1,000th career RBI against the Kansas City Royals.
 Posada finished the 2010 year batting .248 with 18 home runs and 57 RBIs.
 The Yankees went into the postseason again but lost to the Texas Rangers in the 2010 ALCS.

 2011

 Following the 2010 season, Posada underwent arthroscopic surgery in his left knee to repair a torn meniscus.
-Posada was shifted to designated hitter for the 2011 season due to his declining defensive performance, while Russell Martin became the new everyday catcher.
-After starting the 2011 season in a slump, Posada was moved to ninth in the batting order for a May 14 game against the Boston Red Sox.
+Posada was shifted to designated hitter and backup first baseman for the 2011 season due to his declining defensive performance, while Russell Martin became the new everyday catcher.
+After starting the 2011 season in a slump, Posada was moved to ninth in the batting order for a May game against the Boston Red Sox.
 Posada asked to be removed from the lineup.
 Posada told reporters that he needed time to "clear [his] head" and also mentioned some "stiffness" in his back as the reasons for his request.